Grambling State University

-Grambling State University (GSU, Grambling, or Grambling State) is a public historically black university in Grambling, Louisiana.
+Grambling State University (GSU, Grambling, or Grambling State) is a public historically black university in Grambling, Louisiana, United States.
 Grambling State is home of the Eddie G. Robinson Museum and is listed on the Louisiana African American Heritage Trail.
 Grambling State is a member-school of the University of Louisiana System and Thurgood Marshall College Fund.

 Grambling State's athletic teams compete in Division I of the National Collegiate Athletic Association and are known as the Grambling State Tigers.
 Grambling State is a member of the Southwestern Athletic Conference.